nuudge/nudge/docs/getting-started.md

 sources, in increasing precedence:

-1. **Global config** at `~/.nudge/config.env` — so you don't set it per project. nudge creates this file on first run as a fully commented-out template; uncomment and fill in the key:
+1. **Global config** at `~/.nudge/config.env` — so you don't set it per project. nudge writes this file on first run as a working config with sensible defaults; the only thing missing is your API key.
+Uncomment the `ANTHROPIC_API_KEY` line and fill it in:

    ```bash
    nudge            # first run creates ~/.nudge/config.env